Bicester: Architecture

-During the First World War, an airfield was established north of the town for the Royal Flying Corps.
-This became a Royal Air Force station, but is now Bicester Airfield, the home of Windrushers Gliding Club, which was absorbed into the military gliding club previously based there, to re-emerge in 2004 when the military club left the airfield.
-There is now a campaign by the BCH to turn the RAF centre into a museum.
-They say that it is 'the best example of an historic RAF site in the UK.
-The MoD's largest ordnance depot at MoD Bicester is just outside the town.
-The depot has its own internal railway system, the Bicester Military Railway.

 Transport

 Road

 The town's nearest motorway is the M40 motorway, which is served by junction 9 to the south, an interchange with the A34 towards Oxford and the A41 for Bicester and Aylesbury.
-Bicester has a ring road which is made up of the A41, A4095, A4421 and the newly completed Vendee Drive which forms part of the B4030.
+Bicester has a ring road which is made up of the A41, A4095, A4421, and the newly completed Vendee Drive which forms part of the B4030.

+Its flat topography and compact sizing make it well-suited to walking and cycling.
+Coupled with an active cycle campaign, this attracted significant focus on further developing the active travel infrastructure as part of a £14 million central government grant to Oxfordshire County Council through the 'Active Travel Fund'.